komronm8/BachelorThesis/README.md

 In case any dependent packages are missing, please install them accordingly.

 ## How to run the Tests
-The individual tests can be run from the terminal by passing the corresponding arguments.
+The individual tests can be run by calling the El_testing.py file from the terminal and passing the corresponding arguments.
+Once the plot(s) are generated, they are saved as either outcome_1.jpg or outcome_2.jpg in the same file directory where El_testing.py is located.
 Also, it is important to know that not all arguments must be used for each test.

 ### Available Arguments
 - tt  - specifies the test that will be executed.
 Available options are numbers 1 to 7